agamsol/rentry/README.md

 ### ❓ USING THE API
 #### Primary commands
-- `--help`    View the help page - Also default page in a case non of the primary commands were specified
+- `--help`     View the help page - Default page in a case non of the primary commands were specified
 - `--new`      Create new entry
 - `--edit`     Edit existing entry
 - `--delete`   Delete existing entry
 - `--raw`      Display a paste as RAW
+- `--if-exist` Check if entry exists at all

 #### Options (Sub Commands)
 _NOTE: The order of specified options does not matter and all options are recorded._